duydd25031999/TC_note/Software Development/System design.md

     - Create by `Product Owner`
     - Commitment for PBI (a part of it also)
 - Release PBI only when it meets "Acceptance Criteria" & "Definition of Done"

+### Template

+- Story: As a/an `type of user`, I want `some goal`, so that `some reason`
+    - User story statement
+    - Ex: As a `manager`, I would like to `learn about JIRA` so that `I can use it to manage project susing agile workflows`
+- Reason: Background information
+    - Reason for User Story - Background of stakeholder
+- Acceptance Criteria
+    - List of items needed for this story
+- Example:
+    - Story:
+        - As a language learner,
+        - I want to practice conversational English with ChatGPT,
+        - so that I can improve my fluency and confidence in real-life situations.​
+    - Reason:
+        - The stakeholder is an English language learner preparing for international travel and job opportunities.
+        - They need a convenient and interactive way to practice English conversation without the pressure of real-world interactions.​
+    - Acceptance Criteria:
+        - Interactive Conversation: ChatGPT can engage in back-and-forth English conversations on various everyday topics.
+        - Feedback Mechanism: After each response, ChatGPT provides constructive feedback on grammar and vocabulary usage.
+        - Difficulty Levels: Users can select conversation difficulty levels (beginner, intermediate, advanced) to match their proficiency.
+        - Session Summaries: At the end of each session, ChatGPT summarizes key vocabulary and phrases learned.
+        - Pronunciation Assistance: ChatGPT offers pronunciation guides or links to audio resources for difficult words.

 ### Process